 Each bargaining unit member who was not on the payroll on the eligibility date of an increase specified in Section 26.1.1 but who is appointed during the subsequent academic year to the same position he/she held at any time during the previous academic year, and who meets the eligibility criteria for satisfactory performance set forth in Section 26.1.2 shall receive the salary rate increase specified in Section 26.1.1, effective on the date of appointment based on the salary on the last date of appointment during the previous academic year.

 Merit Increases.
-If the cost items described below become effective in accordance with Article 30, the campuses will implement the following merit increases.

-Schedule of Merit Increases: The following table describes the implementation of merit increases throughout the life of this Agreement with the qualifications described below in 26.2.2 through 26.2.3.